How Smart Are Koalas? Unveiling the Secrets of Their Minds

 Why Aren’t Koala Bears Smart?

-There has been a lot of research and debate surrounding the question of why koala bears aren’t as smart as other animals, and much of it is to do with their lifestyle.
+There has been a lot of research and debate surrounding the question of why koala bears aren’t as smart as other animals, and much of it is to do with their lifestyle and the nutritional value of their food source.

 Koala bears require up to 20 hours of sleep per day, which means that they’ll spend the majority of their time sleeping.
-The rest of the time they’ll spend feeding on the eucalyptus leaves on their trees.
+The rest of the time they’ll spend feeding on the eucalyptus leaves on their trees, which are their main food source despite being poisonous to many other animals.

 Koala bears reside very high up in their trees, which means that they’re safe from most predators, and don’t often come under attack.